Audi benigne Conditor

 Audi benigne Conditor is a Latin hymn used during Lent attributed to Gregory the Great, who reigned as pope from the year 590 until the year 604.

 Textual analysis

 Textual criticism

 The lyrics of Audi benigne Conditor are ascribed to Gregory the Great, though according to Christian Raby it is not possible to connect with Gregory or with anyone else the authorship of this hymn.
 It is written as five strophes of octosyllabic iambic dimeter.
 As proof of its antiquity, half of its 20 lines are rhymed, in the unschematic manner characteristic of pre-Carolingian prosody.
 Matthew Britt notices that jejuna, with the genitive criminum is a Grecism: such adjectives are normally followed by the ablative, but classical authors vary their construction.

 The first four strophes each contain a reference to human infirmity and a request for divine assistance; the fifth concludes this simple theme with a prayer that the Trinity will make our fasting fruitful.

-Pope Urban VIII made three minor changes to the text in 1632 version of the Roman Breviary.